-Starting in late 2021, the Air Canada Aeroplan program will become a Chase Ultimate Rewards transfer partner.
-Points will transfer at a 1:1 ratio, so this will be a fantastic addition to the program.
+As of today (August 3, 2021), the Air Canada Aeroplan program has been added as a Chase Ultimate Rewards transfer partner.
+Points transfer instantly at a 1:1 ratio, and I’d say this is a fantastic addition to the program.

 For some context:

-- Aeroplan currently partners with Amex Membership Rewards and Capital One, so Chase Ultimate Rewards will be its third US transferable points partner
+- Aeroplan previously partnered with Amex Membership Rewards and Capital One, so Chase Ultimate Rewards is its third transferable points partner in the United States

-- Chase Ultimate Rewards currently has 13 transfer partners, including 10 airline partners and three hotel partners
+- Chase Ultimate Rewards now has 14 transfer partners, including 11 airline partners and three hotel partners

 This is a lovely addition to the value of Ultimate Rewards.
-While I love Ultimate Rewards points, I’d say their value has decreased ever since Korean Air SkyPass was lost as a partner a couple of years back.
+While I love Ultimate Rewards points, I’d say the program’s value has decreased ever since Korean Air SkyPass was lost as a partner a few years back.

 The only unique transfer partners (compared to other programs) that Chase has are United MileagePlus and World of Hyatt.
 There are few cases where you’ll find the value through United MileagePlus is competitive, while I love World of Hyatt as a transfer partner, and that’s where most of my Chase points go.

-Aeroplan, Chase, and Mastercard, launching US credit card
+Aeroplan, Chase, and Mastercard, launch US credit card

 The leadership at Aeroplan is brilliant and good at engaging with members, so I hope that we see some creativity in terms of benefits for cardmembers.